HewlettPackard/shs-docs/docs/portal/developer-portal/troubleshoot/cxi/cxi_diags_overview.md

 ## Overview

-The 200Gbps NIC software stack includes the libcxi library, which provides a direct interface to the CXI driver.
+The HPE Slingshot NIC software stack includes the libcxi library, which provides a direct interface to the CXI driver.
 A set of diagnostics has been developed using this library.
-These can be used to measure performance and troubleshoot 200Gbps NIC issues without using `libfabric`.
+These can be used to measure performance and troubleshoot NIC issues without using `libfabric`.

 The bandwidth and latency utilities can measure either loopback or point-to-point performance.
 They can be used to get a quick system-wide snapshot of NIC and link health, as well as highlight switch edge port configuration issues.
 When used point-to-point they can be helpful in isolating localized problems.
 Point-to-point runs may also discover switch fabric port configuration issues, though other tools like `dgnettest` are better suited for this purpose.